bentglasstube/vim-bspwm/README.md

 ### bspwm

-This script requires `xorg-xprop`.
-Hopefully it can be found in the package manager for your favorite distribution.
+This script requires `xprop` and `xdotool`.
+Hopefully they can be found in the package manager for your favorite distribution.

-Presumably you are using `sxhkd` to manage your keybindings.
-If you are using something else, you are on your own but the instructions should be similar.

 There in an included bash script in script/winmove that will forward the commands to vim if it detects that the currently focused window is running vim.
-I use something like the following in my sxhkd config:
+I use the following in my sxhkd config:

     @super + {h,j,k,l}
       /home/alan/.vim/bundle/vim-bspwm/script/winmove {left,down,up,right}